platformsh/platformsh-docs/sites/platform/src/dedicated-environments/overview.md

 {{% description %}}

-When you create a project on Platform, you can choose to deploy it using one of three types of architecture offerings: Grid, [Dedicated Generation 2](/dedicated-environments/dedicated-gen-2) (DG2) or [Dedicated Generation 3](/dedicated-environments/dedicated-gen-3) (DG3).
+When you create a project on Platform.sh, you can choose to deploy it using one of three types of architecture offerings: Professional, [Dedicated Generation 2](/dedicated-environments/dedicated-gen-2/_index.md) (DG2) or [Dedicated Generation 3](/dedicated-environments/dedicated-gen-3/_index.md) (DG3).

 ## What is Dedicated?